Updated October 27, 2023

-Advantages of referral marketing Example?
+Advantages of referral marketing example?

-With the growth in information technology (IT), several applications are available for web, social media, mobile and email to automate your referral campaigns targeting offers to the right audience.
+With the growth in information technology (IT), several applications are available for web, social media, mobile, and email to automate your referral campaigns targeting offers to the right audience.
 They also employ big data to deliver better results in referral marketing definition.

 It is important to evaluate to results of a referral campaign before embarking on another.
 Many small businesses do not make much headway because they don’t ask for it.
-Unless you ask you, don’t get and this applies very much to referral marketing statistics too.
+Unless you ask, you don’t get, and this applies very much to referral marketing statistics too.

 Studies have shown that success with a referral campaign is 2% but is much better than direct mail campaigns, which have a success rate of only 1%.
 Some marketers feel asking for a referral could damage the relationship with the customer.
-Companies that are not willing to seek referrals can take the indirect route by establishing their expertise through better visibility in websites, blogs, podcasts, YouTube, appearing on TV, among other options.
+Companies that are not willing to seek referrals can take the indirect route by establishing their expertise through better visibility on websites, blogs, podcasts, YouTube, and appearing on TV, among other options.
 This, in turn, may help the company get references from people who aren’t its customers.